kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_array/x002fif.md

 ✖ Unterminated regular expression - start: 2, end: 4
 ✖ ',' expected - start: 6, end: 6
 ✖ Did you forgot a ']' to match the `[` token? - start: 6, end: 6
-✖ The parser expected to find a '}' to match the '{' token here - start: 6, end: 6

 ```